 Looking to develop your construction career?

-The course will prepare you for a range of technical, professional and management careers such as building surveying, build control, and construction management.
+The course will prepare you for a range of technical, professional and management careers such as architectural technology, building surveying, building control and project management.

 Please note: Tuition fees are published for the first year of entry only and may increase in subsequent years both for new and continuing students in line with an inflationary amount determined by the Office for Students.

 *Fee information for European Union (EU) students: If your course starts on or after the 1st August 2021, you will no longer be eligible for financial support from Student Finance England unless you meet one of the following criteria:

 - you are able to benefit from the citizens’ rights agreements

 - you are an Irish national living in the UK or Republic of Ireland – benefits of Irish nationals under Common Travel Area guidance arrangement will continue